 There is a trail from the walk-in sites to the West Rim hiking.
 It’s a pretty walk.
 At one point we crossed Daniel Creek and my youngest suggested this was a perfect place to play some Pooh Sticks.
 If you are unfamiliar with the Winnie-the-Pooh story, Pooh and his friends drop sticks on one side of the bridge and then race to the other to see which one comes out first.
 We’ve had many a fun game of Pooh Sticks on various bridges including this one at Cloudland Canyon.

-There is a playground, disc golf and even tennis courts available at Cloudland Canyon – although the tennis courts weren’t in great shape during our visit.
+There is a playground, disc golf course, hiking (mentioned trails above), horseback riding, geocaching, picnic areas, fishing, and even tennis courts available at Cloudland Canyon – although the tennis courts weren’t in great shape during our visit.
 If you’re looking for more adventure, there are caves at Cloudland Canyon.
 Maps to Sittons Cave are available at the Ranger’s office if you want to go on your own, but I wouldn’t recommend it unless you know what you are doing, it’s very easy to get turned around in a dark winding cave.
 For the novice, consider a guided walking tour of nearby Ruby Falls.

 Cloudland Canyon is a short half hour drive to downtown Chattanooga, TN and a great base for a Chattanooga vacation.
 On the way to Chattanooga, stop at the famous Rock City Gardens which is about half way between Cloudland Canyon, Ga. and Chattanooga, TN.

 What: Cloudland Canyon State Park, Rising Fawn, Ga.